bloomdata-com-my/datasets/README.md

   +---+-------------------------------+-----------+----------------+------------------+
   ```

-- Below are the first 3 rows of the `products` table after processing and storing in the database.
+- Below are the first 3 rows of the `llm_products` table after processing and storing in the database.
-  > - The complete table is available in `products.parquet`.
+  > - The complete table is available in `llm_products.parquet`.

   ```sql
   +---+----------------------------------+-------------------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+